economicseries/economicseries.github.io/truthiness.md

 [{"a": true},{"a":false}]
 ```

-the draft regards queries such as
+the draft regards the filter expressions appearing in the queries

 ```
 $[?(@.a)]
 $[?(@.c)]
 ```

-as existence tests, the two queries produce
+to be existence tests, the two queries produce

 ```
 [{"a": true},{"a": false}]